lwadya/kaggle_instacart/README.md

 ### Feature Engineering

 I spent the majority of my time on this project engineering features from the basic dataset.
 After creating several features, I tested different combinations of them on a small subset of the data in order to eliminate any that seemed to have no effect on model output.
-After paring down features I ended up training and testing my final models on the following columns:
+After paring down features I ended up training and testing my final models on the following predictors:
 * **percent_in_user_orders**: Percent of a user's orders in which an item appears
 * **percent_in_all_orders**: Percent of all orders in which an item appears
 * **in_last_cart**: 1 if an item appears in a user's most recent prior order, 0 if not